Tsawwassen/jeopardy/README.md

 #### Bonus
 		- Display a timer on the questions screen.
 ### Game rules
+	- The game will have one round.
+	- The  round will have one daily double.
+	- The scores will be 200, 400, 600, 800, 1000.
+#### Bonus
-	- The game will have two rounds and a final jeopardy.
+		- The game will have two rounds, and a final jeopardy.
-	- The first round will have one daily double, the second will have two.
+		- The secound round will have two daily doubles.
-	- In the first round the scores will be 200, 400, 600, 800, 1000 and in the secound round they will be doubled.
+		- The scores are doubled in the secound round.
 ### Game flow
 	- A player will select a category and score, then the host will click that square.
 	- The board will then be hidden, and the question will be displayed.
 	- The players will then have a chance to buz in to answer the question.
 	- If a player gets it correct or the (bonus) timer ends, then the anwer is displayed, and the board is displayed again with the last asked question unavailable.

+## Plan of action
+### Create home component
+	-Button to create game.
+	-(bonus) Button to upload game questions.
+### Create input component
+	- Fields for categories (6) and questions/answers (5 for each categorie).
+	- Button to start game (check that all fields have been filled in before starting the game).
+	- When the game is started a questions to be the daily double (two questions for round two).
+### Create board component
+	- Display a table with categories on the top row, and scores in the rest of the table.
+	- Allow the host to click a score to view that question.
+	- If the question have already been asked, don't allow the host to select that question again.
+### Create question component
+	- Display the selected question.
+	- Button to reveal the answer.
+	- If the question is a daily double, show that it is when the question is displayed.
+### Create answer component
+	- Display the answer to the selected question.
+	- Button to return to the board component.

 ##Post Weekend Project Comment